zyntrom/Obsidian/Kalvium Class Note/Critical Thinking/Module 1/Section 2 Two Systems.md

 - **System 1** is fast, automatic, and intuitive (like identifying emotions).
 - **System 2** is slow, effortful, and analytical (like solving math problems).

+This shows how our mind operates:

+- When a task is **familiar**, System 1 takes over effortlessly.
+- But when we face **complex or unfamiliar problems**, System 2 kicks in to handle the load.

+In fact, your brain **always starts with System 1**—only when it struggles does it call in System 2 for backup.